fork52/rx-codeforces-api-wrapper/README.md

 # rx-codeforces-api

-A reactive api wrapper for codeforces api.
+A reactive api wrapper for codeforces api :)

 At its core, the library uses **Spring WebFlux's** reactive web client to make api requests.
 This allows for a non-blocking, asynchronous usage.